Operating during COVID 19 0800 999 1233

 Covid 19 safe Plumber in Newbury, Open during lockdown call now 01635 922 999 We wear fresh Masks, 24hr Gas Safe covering Newbury, Thatcham, Reading, Bracknell and Basingstoke covering Berkshire, Surrey and Hampshire

 I don't charge "A Call Out Fee" and only charge when I complete the job to the highest standards

-I'm happy to do boilers, central heating and the small jobs like, Repair toilets that don't seem to flush properly or leak into the pan, slow filling toilets, taps that drip or need changing, showers that run slow or not at all, Install shower pumps, mixer taps, Thermostatic mixer showers and much more.
+I'm happy to repair, replace, and service boilers, central heating and also the small jobs like, Repair toilets that don't seem to flush properly or leak into the pan, slow filling toilets, taps that drip or need changing, showers that run slow or not at all, Install shower pumps, mixer taps, Thermostatic mixer showers and much more.